-- Hold a PhD (or close to completion)1 in computer science, mathematics or related discipline and post-qualification research experience. - An excellent track record of peer-reviewed publications (according to the experience of the candidate). - Possess sufficient specialist knowledge of: foundations of machine learning and/or statistics, Gaussian processes, and probabilistic programming or Bayesian networks. - Experience of software development in relevant areas, such as statistical inference and optimisation. - Previous experience of contributing to publications/presentations. - Ability to manage own academic research and associated activities. - Ability to contribute ideas for new research projects and research income generation.
+- Hold a PhD in computer science, mathematics or related discipline and postqualification research experience. - An excellent documented track record of the ability to conduct and complete research projects, as witnessed by published peer-reviewed work (according to the experience of the candidate). - Possess sufficient specialist knowledge of and demonstrable experience of: foundations of machine learning or statistics, probabilistic modelling/verification, and concurrency/multi-agent systems.

+- Proven experience of software development in relevant areas, such as verification and symbolic AI (SAT, SMT, etc), statistical inference or statistical model checking, numerical methods, constraint solving and optimisation. - Proven ability to raise research funds through making grant applications. - Ability to independently plan and manage a research project, including a research budget. - Excellent communication skills, including the ability to write for publication, present research proposals and results, and represent the research group at meetings.